johanaarstein/dotlottie-player/README.md

 ### The player component

-Add the element `dotlottie-player` and set the `src` property to a URL pointing to a Lottie file – either LottieJSON or dotLottie.
+Add the element `dotlottie-player` and set the `src` property to a URL pointing to a Lottie file – either a LottieJSON or a dotLottie.

 ```xml
 <dotlottie-player